mrhenry/guidelines/JAVASCRIPT.md

 var my_nice_and_descriptive_variable = "Hello World";
 ```

-✓ — When working on a Mr. Henry project, ALWAYS use Hanging Gardens to manage your javascript dependencies.
+✓ — When working on a Mr. Henry project, ALWAYS use CommonJS to manage your javascript dependencies.

 ✗ — Never use global variables.
 ALWAYS use the `var` statement!
 (Or, I, @fd, will make you suffer.)

 ✗ — Never include micro-jQuery-plugins.
-If you can write it in 20 LOC, write it your self.
+If you can write it in 20 LOC, write it yourself.

 ## Conditions